znsio/specmatic/.github/ISSUE_TEMPLATE/issue----support-question.md

 ---
 name: 'Issue: ❓ Support Question'
-about: "\U0001F6D1 If you have a question \U0001F4AC, please check out our support channels!
+about: "\U0001F6D1 If you have a question \U0001F4AC, please reach us on our [Github Discussions](https://github.com/znsio/specmatic/discussions) forum!
 If this doesn’t look right, choose a different type."
 title: ''
 labels: ''
 assignees: ''